suman2025-kiit/quananon/README.md

 d.
 Normalized and diagonally reduced the feature space with valid information using Quantum PCA (QPCA) as implementated in 'QPCA1.ipynb' file.

 e.
+Run the model QSAM using 'QSAM.ipynb' file.

-Based on the valid 4-Qubit states for Fidelity(F)>=0.50, Feature related information is generated using ZZfeature Map for to generate Hilbert space for N-qubits of the valid GHZ states and encode the information
+e.
+Based on the valid 4-Qubit states for Fidelity(F)>=0.50, Feature related information is generated using ZZfeature Map for to generate Hilbert space for N-qubits of the valid GHZ states and encode the information.